getify/You-Dont-Know-JS/this & object prototypes/ch3.md

 The final descriptor characteristic we will mention here (there are two others, which we deal with shortly when we discuss getter/setters) is `enumerable`.

-The name probably makes it obvious, but this characteristic controls if a property will show up in certain object-property enumerations, such as the `for-in` loop.
+The name probably makes it obvious, but this characteristic controls if a property will show up in certain object-property enumerations, such as the `for..in` loop.
 Set to `false` to keep it from showing up in such enumerations, even though it's still completely accessible.
 Set to `true` to keep it present.

 All normal user-defined properties are defaulted to `enumerable`, as this is most commonly what you want.
 But if you have a special property you want to hide from enumeration, set it to `enumerable:false`.